Header Image

 • A study of adults with persistent ADHD found an imbalance between the connections in the brain within the default mode network on the one hand and those between the default mode network and the areas that support attention and cognitive control on the other.
 In adults whose ADHD was remitted, these differences did not exist.2627

-• A comparison of partially remitted with non-remitted adolescents found a significantly lower activation of the vlPFC in partial remission.
+• A comparison of partially remitted and non-remitted adolescents found a significantly lower activation of the vlPFC in partial remission.
 This improvement in vlPFC efficiency correlated with performance on a go/no-go task and was intermediate between ADHD diagnosis and normal controls.28

 • A gene analysis study found four genome-wide significant loci for childhood ADHD and one for late onset ADHD.
 Elevated polygenic risk scores for ADHD (ADHD-PRS) were found in persistent ADHD.
 Childhood ADHD showed greater genetic overlap with hyperactivity and autism as well as the highest burden of rare protein truncating variants in evolutionarily restricted genes.
 Late onset ADHD, on the other hand, showed greater genetic overlap with depression and no increased burden of rare protein-truncating variants.13